taostat/taostats-docs/docs/Bittensor/subnet/mining/miner.md

 The emission scores for all miners sum to 1.
 This is then used to allocate the emissions awarded to the miners.

-The [Tao Allocation](doc:tao-allocation) page describes how tao is distributed in the Bittensor ecosystem.
+The [Tokenomics](doc:tokenomics) section describes how tao is distributed in the Bittensor ecosystem.

+## Where do your awards go?

+Miner alpha rewards will automatically stake to the hotkey.

+If you would like your mining rewards to be automatically staked to a vliadtor, this can be set via `Autostake`

 # Helpful links